 Thien Hau Temple

 Founded in 1760 by Cantonese immigrants from Guangzhou, the Thien Hau Temple3 (Vietnamese: Chùa Bà Thiên Hậu; Chinese: 穗城會館天后廟4) is easily the most famous temple in Cholon, and you’ll regularly witness huge groups of tourists passing through.
-As with many of the other temples in the area this one venerates Mazu (also known as the Empress of Heaven; Mandarin Chinese: Tiān Hòu 天后), goddess of the sea and protector of seafarers and fisherfolk.
+As with many of the other temples in the area this one venerates Mazu (Mandarin Chinese: Tiān Hòu 天后), Goddess of the Sea and protector of seafarers and fisherfolk.
 Mazu worship is common among pre-modern diasporic Chinese communities—migrants prayed for safe passage through treacherous waters and built temples in her honour after establishing themselves abroad.

 Tam Son Guildhall